srhhisam/Assignment-Part-2/PART2.md

 1. Compile everyones coding.
 2. Modify each and everyones part to improve the outcome of the coding.
+3. Finalize everything, and even structured the overall coding
+4. Tried making the automatic moves for the zombies
+5. Make the arrow features
+6. Make the deduction of the attributes

 ### Aida Maisarah